banner image

 While both PTSD and CPTSD include symptoms like flashbacks, nightmares, and heightened anxiety, those with CPTSD often experience additional symptoms tied to long-term trauma.
 Because a person experiences these chronic traumatic experiences beginning in childhood, symptoms can often be more pervasive due to the disruption of healthy developmental processes (such as learning how to regulate one’s emotions or developing a stable and secure sense of self).
 These symptoms can include but are not limited to:

-Emotional Dysregulation: People with CPTSD may struggle to manage their emotions, often feeling overwhelmed by sadness, anger, or fear.
-They may find it hard to calm down once they are upset or may feel emotionally “numb” much of the time.
+Emotional Dysregulation: People with CPTSD may struggle to manage their emotions, often feeling flooded by sadness, anger, fear, or shame.
+They may find it hard to calm down once they are upset or, conversely, may feel emotionally “numb” and dissociated much of the time.

-Interpersonal Difficulties: Because complex trauma often involves abuse from close relationships, individuals with CPTSD may struggle with forming and maintaining healthy relationships.
-They may have deep-seated difficulties in trusting people, while on the other hand may become overly dependent on others.
+Interpersonal Difficulties: Because complex trauma often involves abuse from close relationships (such as a family member), individuals with CPTSD may struggle with forming and maintaining healthy relationships.
+They may have deep-seated suspicion and difficulties in trusting people, while on the other hand may become overly dependent on others.
 Intimacy can be scary and is often avoided.

 Dissociation: Many people with CPTSD experience dissociation, where they feel disconnected from their body or environment.
 This can range from feeling detached from reality to more severe forms of identity confusion or amnesia.